-Government Employers.-Federal, state, or local agencies have two options for reporting their employees' wages that are subject to only Medicare taxes for part of the year and full social security and Medicare taxes for part of the year.
+Government Employers.-For tax years 1991 and later, Federal, state, or local agencies have two options for reporting their employees' wages that are subject to only Medicare taxes for part of the year and full social security and Medicare taxes for part of the year.
 The first option is to file two Forms W-2.
 File one Form W-2 with wages subject only to Medicare tax.
-Be sure to check the Medicare

-Government Employee box in item b of Form W-3.
+Be sure to check the Medicare Government Employee box in item b of Form W-3.
 File the second Form W-2 for wages subject to both social security and Medicare taxes with the 941 box checked in item b of Form W-3.

-The other option is to file a single Form W-2 with the Medicare only wages and the social security and Medicare wages combined.
+The other option (which SSA prefers) is to file a single Form W-2 with the Medicare only wages and the social security and Medicare wages combined.
 The Form W-3 should have the 941 box marked.

-For tax years prior to 1991, separate Forms W-2 and W-3 must be filed for Medicare-only wages.
 Railroad Employers.-Railroad employers must file Form W-2 to report their employees' wages and income tax withholding.
+Reporting on magnetic media may be required; see Magnetic Media Reporting on page 2.
 If an employee is covered by social security and Medicare, the Form W-2 should reflect the social security and Medicare wages in addition to the amounts withheld for social security and Medicare taxes (if any).
 The Form W-3 used to transmit these Forms W-2 should have the 941 box marked in item b.

-You may report the Tier 1 and Tier 2 taxes and compensation in box 14, Other, of Form W-2 for railroad employees covered under the Railroad Retirement Tax Act (RRTA).
+You may report the Tier 1 and Tier 2 taxes and compensation in box 14 of Form W-2 for railroad employees covered under the Railroad Retirement Tax Act (RRTA).
+Boxes 3, 4, 5, 6, and 7 apply only to covered social security and Medicare employees and are not to be used to report railroad taxes.
 The Form W-3 used to transmit these Forms W-2 should have the CT-1 box checked in item b.